Spring 2025

-The courses will be held in French from May 1, 2024 to June 9, 2024, on Mondays and Wednesdays from 8 a.m. to 11 a.m. and will take place at the Hull Detention Centre, 75 rue Saint-François, Gatineau, QC.
+The Walls to Bridges course will be held in French from May 12 to June 19, 2025, on Monday and Thursday from 8 a.m. to 11 a.m.
+It will take place at the Hull Detention Centre, 75 rue Saint-François, Gatineau, QC.

 The class will be seminar style with large and small group discussion, in class group activities, a group project, personal written reflections (journaling), and a final paper as the primary methods of learning and evaluation.
 The instructor will act as facilitator to guide discussion about the various topics, and as resource to share relevant information where appropriate.